 \subsection{Hydrogen column density}

-First of all, we fitted the observed spectra using the interstellar absorption column density $\nh$ as a free parameter.
-It was found that the obtained absorption parameter differs significantly across the various spectra.
-For the XMM~spectra, $\nh$ is contained within the range $(1-3.5)\times 10^{20}\,\rm cm^{-2}$, while for the \chandra~spectra $\nh$ lies within $(3.7-5.4)\times 10^{20}\,\rm cm^{-2}$.
+First, we fitted the observed spectra using the interstellar absorption column density $\nh$ as a free parameter.
+It is found that the absorption parameter obtained differs significantly across the various spectra.
+For the \xmm~spectra, $\nh$ is contained within the range $(1-3.5)\times 10^{20}\,\rm cm^{-2}$, while for the \chandra~spectra $\nh$ lies within $(3.7-5.4)\times 10^{20}\,\rm cm^{-2}$.
 All obtained values are lower than the average Galactic absorption column in the direction of the source, which is $(6.3\pm 0.8) \times 10^{20}\,\rm cm^{-2}$ based on the extinction/absorption maps presented in \citet{Doroshenko2024}\footnote{\url{http://astro.uni-tuebingen.de/nh3d/nhtool}}.

-Note that the fitting parameters are crucially dependend on the obtained absorption parameter~$\nh$~\citep[see e.g.][]{Suleimanov_etal2024}.
-Consequently, we adopted $\nh=(5.5\pm1)\times 10^{20}\,\rm cm^{-2}$, as obtained by \citet{Gaensicke_etal1998} from the analysis of the UV~spectra of the source, and will use this value further.
-Note that this issue also arises when fitting soft X-ray spectra of other~SSSs with atmosphere models~\citep[see e.g.][]{Rauch_etal2010, Suleimanov_etal2024, Tavleev_etal2024}.
+The fitting parameters are crucially depended on the obtained absorption parameter~$\nh$~\citep[see e.g.][]{Suleimanov_etal2024}.
+Consequently, we adopted $\nh=(5.5\pm1)\times 10^{20}\,\rm cm^{-2}$, as obtained by \citet{Gaensicke_etal1998} from the analysis of the UV~spectra of the source, and we use this value further.
+It should be noted that this issue also arises when fitting soft X-ray spectra of other~SSSs with atmosphere models~\citep[see e.g.][]{Rauch_etal2010, Suleimanov_etal2024, Tavleev_etal2024}.